vechain/grant-program/applications/digital-village.md

 * Increase in user adoption for VET tokens
 * Lower Gas fee
 * Faster transaction confirmation times
-* And also rated as a 5 Star rated BlockChain service provider certified by the TUV Saarland.
+* And also rated as a 5 Star rated BlockChain service provider certified by the TUV Saarland
-* VeChain’s focus on sustainability.
+* VeChain’s focus on sustainability
 * VeChain’s vision to build an ecosystem for eNFTs
-* Features like MPP, MTT, Controllable TXs Lifecycle, TXs dependency
-* Low technical literacy and utility
-* Low code dev environment

 <br />